-During the third quarter of 2022, the Company announced its proposed financing package to provide liquidity to the Company to support the restart of the Underground Mine (the "Restart Financing Package").
+During Q3 2022, the Company announced its proposed financing package to provide liquidity to the Company to support the restart of the Underground Mine (the "Restart Financing Package").
 The Company and its key financing partners entered into definitive agreements in respect of and closed the Restart Financing Package on October 28, 2022.
 The following is a summary of the key components of the Restart Financing Package: